blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 }
 ```

-And the properties would have the following relation to `Employee`:
+The properties would have the following relation to `Employee`:

 ```txt
       name◄┐ (supertype)    (subtype)